mrgnhnt96/hooksman/README.md

 >     └── pre_commit.dart # picked up
 > ```

+### Hook Names

+The name of the hook is derived from the file name.
+For example, a file named `pre_commit.dart` will be registered as the `pre-commit` hook.
+Be sure to follow the naming convention for Git hooks.

 > [!TIP]
 >
 > Look at the git hooks documentation for more information on the available hooks: [Git Hooks Documentation](https://git-scm.com/docs/githooks).

 ## Tasks

 Tasks are modular units of work that you define to be executed during specific Git hook events.
 They allow you to automate checks, validations, or any custom scripts to ensure code quality and consistency across your repository.
-Tasks are powerful because they can be customized to suit your project's needs while targeting specific files or patterns.
+Tasks are powerful because they can be customized to suit your project's needs while targeting specific file paths or patterns.

 All top level tasks are executed in parallel, while tasks within a group are executed sequentially.
 This allows you to run multiple tasks concurrently and group related tasks together.